learninginnovators/learninginnovators.org/src/pages/about.md

 ### Laura Tubino

-Laura is an expert in curriculum design and STEM education.
+Laura is an expert in assessment design and STEM education.
 With a background in teaching and educational publishing, she is currently a Lecturer in Curriculum Design at Deakin University.
 Her work on personalised learning, scalable assessment strategies, and technology-enhanced education has been widely recognised for its impact on transforming assessment and curriculum models to foster learner agency and meaningful growth.

 ### Charlotte Pierce